K0ST4S/Formality/README.md

 ## Introduction

 `Formality` is a form builder built with Angular.
-It uses Angular's `ReactiveFormsModule` and `ng-bootstrap` (Bootstrap 5). `Formality` support a variety of control types.
+It uses Angular's `ReactiveFormsModule` and `ng-bootstrap` (Bootstrap 5). `Formality` supports a variety of control types.

 The goals:

+- If the form is dynamic, and its structure is defined in the backend, there should be no additional effort needed to add a new control in the frontend.
+Frontend will only need to be modified (style sheets) if a distinctive styling for the new control is needed.
 - Keep website forms' layout and styling consistent with no additional effort.
 - Reuse the logic of rendering forms.
-- Keep website modular by having form structure and metadata as seperate object.
+- Keep website modular by having forms rendering and forms' data seperate.
-- If the form is dynamic, and its structure is defined in the backend, there should be no additional effort needed to add a new control in the frontend.
-Frontend will only need to be modified if a distinctive styling for the new control is needed.

 Additionaly, `FormalityUtils` class provides additional functions:

 - Generate styling template for your unique form structure
-- Object structure vality checking
+- Object structure validity checking

 > Note: `FormalityUtils` currently generates SCSS styling template only.